Nambisha

-Nambisha is a village located south of Ukhrul in Ukhrul district, Manipur state, India.
-The village falls under Kamjong sub division.
-Nambisha is connected by Ukhrul-Kamjong state highway.
+Nambisha is a village located in Kamjong district, Manipur state, India.
+Nambisha is connected by Ukhrul–Kamjong state highway.
 The village is flanked by Punge in the west, Kangpat in the south, Kongkan Thana in the east and Ningchou in the north.
 Locally, the inhabitants speak Nambisha dialect that belongs to the Tibeto-Burman language family.
 Some researchers are of the view that the dialect spoken by the inhabitants has some affinity to that of the Koireng tribe.

 Total population

 According to 2011 census, Nambisha has 92 households with the total of 601 people of which 290 are male and 311 are female.
 Of the total population, 87 were in the age group of 0–6 years.
 The average sex ratio of the village is 1072 female to 1000 male which is higher than the state average 985.
 The literacy rate of the village stands at 99.61% which is higher than the state average 76.94%.
 Male literacy rate stands at 100% while female literacy rate was 98.25%.